Vancouver Media

-Vancouver Media Sociedad Limitada, is a Spanish media group, present in the television industry, founded in 2016 by Álex Pina, creator of the Spanish television series Money Heist, from 2017 acquired by Netflix.
+Vancouver Media Sociedad Limitada is a Spanish media group focused on the television industry.
+It was founded in 2016 by Álex Pina who is the creator of the Spanish television series Money Heist.
+They signed an exclusive production deal with Netflix in 2018.

 History

 The first production was La Casa de Papel (Money Heist), which premiered on Antena 3 on May 2, 2017 with more than four million viewers.